gschmutz/bigdata-spark-workshop/08-sql-on-bigdata/README.md

 use minio.flight_db;
 ```

-Let's see that the newly created `flight_s` table is available:
+Let's see that the newly created `flight_s` table is also available:

 ```sql
 show tables;